More Stiffness with Less Fiber: End-to-End Fiber Path Optimization for 3D-Printed Composites: Method

 The next issue is to calculate the Young's modulus field.
 Consider a laminate of height $h_{\text{object}}$, with some layers filled with just plastic and others containing both plastic and fiber.
 We assume that all layers with fiber, adding up to a total height of $h_{\text{fiber}}$, have identical fiber paths, and omit plastic where fiber is present.
 The set of fiber paths is denoted as $P$, and every path $p$ in it is a sequence of vertices on the fiber path.
 For a point $x \in \Omega$, for the purpose of differentiability, we define its ``soft'' Young's modulus as

 where

 where $w_{\text{fiber}} = 0.9$ mm is the width of the fiber, $\text{dis}(\cdot, \cdot)$ measures the distance between a point and a path, and

 We allow fiber paths to overlap in this setting, as even in real prints from the Markforged Mark Two, we do not observe any problems.
 We then have ${\mu(x) = \frac{E(x)}{2(1 + \nu)}}$.
-Finally, we solve the PDE in~\eqn{eqn:linear_elasticity} using FEniCS with DOLFIN \citep{logg2010dolfin} by solving its first-order condition. \fig{fig:pipeline} visualizes an example of the calculated stress field, using line integral convolution~\cite{Cabral93}.
+Finally, we solve the PDE in~\eqn{eqn:linear_elasticity} using FEniCS with DOLFIN \citep{logg2010dolfin} by solving its first-order condition on linear triangular finite elements. \fig{fig:pipeline} visualizes an example of the calculated stress field, using line integral convolution~\cite{Cabral93}.